 spaces of freedom in early modern feminist thought

-'Intimate Liberties: Spaces of Freedom in Early Modern Feminist Thought' unearths the ways in which proto-feminist thinkers in the seventeenth century defined the principles and practices of liberty through an examination of four sites of debate: the convent, the home, the school, and the courts.
-It focuses on the relationship between liberty and resistance and how, for most of the figures whose lives I analyze (most, but not exclusively, women), to claim their liberty was necessarily an act of refusal - a refusal of social expectations, of norms, and often enough, of the law.
-Building on my previous work on Rousseau, I look to the civic rituals and political spectacles that women transgressed and rewrote in their public pursuits of physical, intellectual, legal, and spiritual liberty.
-Of particular interest is the appearance of female defendants and petitioners in the courts and the ways in which testifying can be understood as a kind of performance that demands recognition of one’s status as a political subject.
+'Intimate Liberties' unearths the ways in which proto-feminist thinkers in the seventeenth century defined the principles and practices of liberty through an examination of four sites of debate: the convent, the home, the school, and the courts.
+It focuses on the relationship between liberty and resistance and how, for most of the figures whose works I examine, to claim their liberty is simultaneously an act of refusal - a refusal of social expectations, of norms, and of the law.
+I am particularly interested in how these discourses of freedom are operationalized with respect to the body and to spatial practices.
+Though the archive of materials I work with is several centuries old, the project is motivated by twenty-first century concerns about bodily autonomy, freedom, and Foucauldian technologies of the self.

 I then analyze the ways in which Milton describes bondage and liberty as possessing particular spatial associations.
 Focusing on the second edition of The Doctrine and Discipline of Divorce, I demonstrate that Milton associates bondage with the home and the ‘mariage-bed,’ and depicts the public sphere as a potential site of liberty.
 I argue that this combination of rhetoric and imagery casts Milton’s argument in a specifically republican, rather than liberal, light.
 To that end, I conclude by reading the Doctrine’s interpellation of the domestic and the public against the tendency in the republican tradition to reify the realms as distinct and self-sufficient, and suggest that Milton refuses what I call the Roman model of public and private while still maintaining a republican attitude toward freedom.